DrozmotiX/ioBroker.esphome/README.md

   - Will send a message to the backend to remove this device

 > [!WARNING]
-> THis action will remove selected device and all its related states from ioBroker!
+> This action will remove a selected device and all its related states from ioBroker!

 > [!NOTE]
 > After a device has been added, a message will be indicated if successfully or error,